hariharan-uno/goserve/README.md

 Simple Server in Go

-It is an alternative to `python -m SimpleHTTPServer".
+It is an alternative to `python -m SimpleHTTPServer`.

 Just install it by typing `go get github.com/hariharan-uno/goserve` and cd into any directory and run `goserve`.